 Saving lives through education, advances in treatment and finding a cure for Barth syndrome

-Founder and Chair, Michaela Damin tells her story
+Founder and CEO, Michaela Damin tells her story

 On the Internet I found hope through the first members of the newly formed Barth Syndrome Foundation in the USA.
 They were a source of information for which I was starving; they became my cyber friends and they introduced me to other affected families.
 When we finally met in person at the 2002 conference in the USA, I knew that they had become real friends.

-Nearly ten years later, our son is at secondary school.
+Many years later, our son is now an adult.
 He has certainly had a few ups and downs along the way and he struggles with the extreme and unpredictable tiredness that often accompanies this syndrome.
 However, he is smart and fun and full of life and we are blessed to have him in our lives.
-He, along with all the other boys and young men in our group, are our driving force and our strength.
+He, along with all the other affected children and adults in our group, are our driving force and our strength.
 They rely on us to find a treatment and a cure for them and, with your help, we know we will succeed.

 Helen Coleman, Secretary

 Our son Will was born in 1989, and was a very floppy and sick child who failed to grow as well as other babies we knew.
 It took us five years to get a diagnosis of Barth Syndrome but we knew of no other families with the same condition.
 By this time, he’d had a heart transplant and although he was doing well, he was prone to illnesses on a regular basis.